chang88ye/OptDesign/README.md

 4, If you want to apply OptDesign to other genome-scale models for different products, just change target product in run_OptDesign.

 5, This is an optional step, however, you need to run creat_envelopes.m in the envelopes folder if you want to create production envelopes for the design strategies identified by OptDesign.
+It may run into errors with regard to generating LPs inconsistent with Cobratoolbox.
+If this is the case, you can simply turn off the model verification which induces the issue.

 # License
 Released under the MIT license.
 All included network models provided under their respective licenses.